stevevillardi/LogicMonitor_Scripts/Selenium Grid (Synthetics Test)/README.md

 ## Step 6: Add Selenium GRID URL to collector configuration

 1. Ensure you collector is on EA 30.104 or higher
-2. Edit the collector wrapper.conf configuraiton and set your GRID url plus any other configuration settings:
+2. Edit the collector agent.conf configuraiton and set your GRID url plus any other configuration settings:

 ```
 Example: